Au pair visa

 - A pre-paid envelope with the applicant’s address provided for return of passport,

 - Long stay visa fees.
-Please click here for the latest visa fees.
-Please note that visa fees must be paid in cash.
+Please click here for the latest visa fees..
+Payment by EFTPOS or in cash.

 Please note: As applications must be sent (by post) to Noumea for authorisation, applicants for New Caledonia must provide a pre-paid courier envelope for postage overseas in their application.
 Applications for French Polynesia are sent to Papeete for authorisation electronically.
 Therefore applications for French Polynesia do not need to include a pre-paid courier envelope for postage overseas in their application.